gianlucafarinaccio/multithreaded-dev/README.md

 # multithreaded-dev

-This repository contains some exercises about multithreading,locking and file descriptor in UNIX-based OS.<br>
+This repository contains some exercises about multithreading,locking and file descriptor in UNIX-like OS.<br>

 All code contained in this repo was written and tested on MacBook Pro 2015 A1502<br>